z2016/pihole-blocklist/README.md

 # pihole-blocklist

-This is a comprehensive, occassionally updated blocklist of child unsafe domains, for use in DNS filter like Pi-Hole.
-It currently has over 1.9M domains in the blocklist.
+This is a comprehensive, occassionally updated blocklist of child unsafe domains, most of them porn sites, for use in a DNS filter like Pi-Hole.
+I have created a single list from multiple such blocklists out there that were created for uses in other DNS filters like dnsmasq, and made it Pi-Hole compatible.
+It currently has over 1.9M domains.

 I am a father of two children and use this blocklist in my home network to make my network as family friendly as possible.

 To use, add the URL below to Pi-Holes Admin -> Group Management -> Adlists page in the Pi-Hole administrative interface.